MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 This tutorial describes how to migrate your organization's Azure Information Protection deployment from the classic client, and label/label policy management in the Azure portal, to the unified labeling solution and [Microsoft 365 sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels).

-**Time required:** The time required to complete a migration depends on how complex your policies are and the AIP features you use.
+**Time required**: The time required to complete a migration depends on how complex your policies are and the AIP features you use.
 You can continue to work with the classic client while you migrate in the background.

 This tutorial provides a high-level description of each step, and then references to the relevant section elsewhere in Microsoft documentation for more details.